 5. Extra Eggs

-You may hate all those weeds popping up in your garden and flower beds, but your hens will enjoy them.
-Things like dandelions, purslane, crabgrass, thistles, and even plantain are delectable to your birds.
+You may despise all those weeds popping up in your garden and flower beds, but your hens will enjoy them.
+Things like dandelions, purslane, crabgrass, stinging nettles, thistles, and even plantain are delectable to your birds.

 Instead of tossing them in the compost pile or the local waste collection, feed them to your chickens.
 It’s free and sustainable.